-The Company's available own funds on the basis of its classification are:
+The Company's available own funds on the basis of its classification:

-As of December 2020, the company has its not restricted tier 1 own basic funds by an amount of EUR 69,550 thousand (EUR 65,764 thousand in 2019).
+As of 31st December 2020, the Group has its not restricted Tier 1 own basic funds by an amount of EUR 67,053 thousand (EUR 61,322 thousand in 2019).
 These own funds have the maximum availability for absorbing losses.
 They are comprised of:

 - ordinary paid-in share capital

-- issue premium in relation to ordinary capital paid and
+- · Issue premium of treasury shares and

-- conciliation reserve
+- · conciliation reserve

-Additionally, as of December 2020 the Company has Tier 3 basic own funds for an amount of EUR 6,508 thousand (EUR 7,751 thousand in 2019) composed of net deferred taxes, that arise from the valuation of the balance according to Solvency II criteria.
+Additionally, at 31st December 2020 the Solunion Group has Tier 3 basic own funds for an amount of EUR 9,937 thousand (EUR 12,124 thousand in 2019) composed of net deferred taxes assets, that arise from the valuation of the balance according to Solvency II criteria.